 Photo By: Getty Images/Portland Press Herald

-Photo By: University of Tennessee Knoxville
+Photo By: University Archives, University of Tennessee - Knoxville

 Bryn Mawr College

 Every college and university in the US has its own distinctive history and timeline which often extends back into the colonial or Victorian era.
 And it’s not surprising to discover that local legends and even ghost stories often become part of the school’s colorful backstory along with the official public record.
 A perfect example is Bryn Mawr College which was founded in 1885 and became an influential national advocate for the advancement of women.
 Emily Balch, the first woman to receive the Nobel Peace Prize in 1946, is one of their graduates.
 Lesser known are stories about the oldest dorm on campus, Merion (pictured), which is said to be haunted by Lillian Vickers, a student who died in a fire in 1901.
 Even today students talk about doors opening and closing on their own, mysterious noises and unexplained power outages.
 Is that you Lillian?

 Like Bryn Mawr, University of Montevallo was originally dedicated to promoting educational opportunities for women when it was first founded in 1896 as the Alabama Girls’ Industrial School.
 In 1956 the university became co-ed and today it is famous for College Night, a tradition that began in 1919.
 The annual three-day event in mid-February culminates in the performance of original one-act musicals by competing teams.
 Montevallo also celebrates their spooky past occasionally with ghost walks that honor local legends like Condie Cunningham, a 1908 student who accidentally set her nightgown on fire while making hot chocolate.
 She died from the burns and supposedly haunts Main Hall (pictured).
 Sightings of a ghost covered in flames and the sound of a screaming woman running through the halls at night are part of the story's ethos.

 College of Charleston